-Kachemak Heritage Land Trust (KHLT) is a non-profit organization established in 1989 to preserve, for public benefit, land with significant natural, recreational, or cultural values by working with willing landowners on Alaska's Kenai Peninsula.
+Alaska's first land trust, Kachemak Heritage Land Trust (KHLT) was established in 1989 to preserve, for public benefit, land with significant natural, recreational, or cultural values by working with willing landowners on Alaska's Kenai Peninsula.

 Across America, there are now over 1,700 land trusts - local and regional organizations that are saving dwindling natural space through cooperative voluntary action.
 Property owners have worked with land trusts to protect ocean shores, wetlands, scenic views, wildlife habitat, trails, river corridors, historic sites, farms, ranches - properties of every size and type that have special conservation value.
 To date land trusts nationwide have conserved over 37 million acres.

 The ecosystems on Alaska's Kenai Peninsula encompass world-renowned salmon streams, vast salt marshes and wetlands, coastal rainforests, alpine tundra, and productive bays and estuaries.
 Relative to most of the state, the Kenai Peninsula has a high percentage of privately owned land, including some of the most significant habitat such as river corridors, wetlands, and forest.
 Preservation of conservation values on private property is essential to protecting the integrity of wildlife habitat, open space, and recreational opportunities on the Kenai Peninsula.